Polycyclic Aromatic Hydrocarbons (PAHs)

 New York Senate Bill S9698 Proposes Ban on Vessel Exhaust Gas Cleaning Systems

-New York Senate Bill S9698 proposes a comprehensive ban on the sale and operation of vessel exhaust gas cleaning systems (scrubbers) within state waters.
-Maritime operators and equipment manufacturers must prepare for strict discharge prohibitions and potential liability for environmental cleanup, signaling a shift toward low-sulfur fuels over abatement technology in the region.
+New York Senate Bill S9698 proposes a total ban on the sale and operation of vessel exhaust gas cleaning systems within state waters, effective 90 days post-enactment.
+Operators must transition to low-sulfur fuels to mitigate significant liability risks and potential criminal penalties for prohibited environmental discharges.

 Slovenia: UVHVVR Recalls Smoked Pork Ribs Over Excess Polycyclic Aromatic Hydrocarbons

-Slovenia's food safety authority has recalled smoked meat products found to exceed legal limits for polycyclic aromatic hydrocarbons (PAHs).
-This enforcement action highlights the critical need for rigorous process controls in smoking operations to mitigate chemical contaminant risks and ensure market compliance.
+Slovenia has initiated a market recall for smoked meat products found to exceed legal limits for polycyclic aromatic hydrocarbons.
+This enforcement action highlights the critical importance of process validation in smoking operations to mitigate chemical contaminant risks and maintain market access.

 Germany Updates TRGS 910 Risk-Based Measures Concept For PAH Mixtures And Used Engine Oils